 Physical therapists can create an individualized treatment plan for patients at all stages of cancer recovery.
 Specifically as it relates to breast cancer, Access and Good Samaritan Hospital can help improve recovery and minimize side effects.

 Breast cancer is challenging and can be physically draining even after surgery.
-Usually patients will struggle to regain a full range of motion in the shoulder joint, and will experience pain in the arm, shoulder, and chest.
+Usually, patients will struggle to regain a full range of motion in the shoulder joint and will experience pain in the arm, shoulder, and chest.
 Often times, it can inhibit your ability to do daily activities like getting dressed and showering, and even taking deep breaths.
 These simple exercises can be beneficial to your recovery, and will likely be a part of your individualized treatment plan from your therapist.

 You can also try the shoulder stretch.
 For this exercise, you will stand about ten inches from the wall with your hands starting on the wall at shoulder level.
 Use your fingers to climb your hands and arms up the wall and back down again.
-This exercise is primarily used to help increase change of motion in the shoulder.
+This exercise is primarily used to help increase the range of motion in the shoulder.

 Your doctor and physical therapist will consult to form the treatment plan that is best for you and your individual needs, so some of these exercises may not be included, while there may be a variety of different exercises that you use throughout your treatment.

 At Access Physical Therapy & Wellness we are dedicated to helping our patients feel the best they can.
 If you need advice or assistance in getting back to feeling your best, contact one of our 35+ locations.
 To find out the closest location to you, visit www.accessptw.com.